Wednesday, November 5, 2014

 Open to all students of German and beyond

-The Department of Languages and the German Program are hosting the thrid annual conference on German in the Professions on Wednesday, October 9, 2013 in the Hendrix Student Center on the Clemson campus.
-The conference is intended to provide an opportunity for our students and representatives from German industry to get to know each other.
-Activities will include presentations by students and business representatives, roundtable discussions and a networking social.
+The Department of Languages and the German Program are hosting the fourth annual Conference on German in the Professions on Wednesday, November 5th, 2014 in the Hendrix Student Center on the Clemson campus.
+The conference is intended to provide an opportunity for our students and representatives from German industry to network with one another and to build a deeper relationship between the German business community and the university.
+Activities will include presentations by students, alumni and business representatives including roundtable discussions and a networking social.

 - The German Section at Clemson University